Swayam4717/communication_support/README.md

 15. Child manually presses Send Answer.
 16. Parent receives the answer in realtime.
 17. Parent sends a second session.
+18. Optional: choose or edit the parent speech sentence pattern before sending, such as `I want {option}`.
-18. Child uses Guided Speech Practice.
+19. Child taps an answer and uses Guided Speech Practice.
-19. Confirm live word feedback appears while speech is recognized.
-20. Confirm a confident, non-ambiguous speech match selects the intended option.
+20. Confirm the `Say this: ...` phrase appears for the selected option.
+21. Confirm word progress and the feedback card update as the child speaks each word.
+22. Confirm the app asks calmly for the current word again if a word is missed.
-21. Optional: use `Practise by typing` to test the same matching and word-feedback path silently.
+23. Optional: tap the `Say this: ...` phrase five times to reveal `Tester transcript` and test the same practice flow silently.
-22. Optional: tap one option, then say/type a different option and confirm the tapped answer remains selected.
-23. Child manually presses Send Answer.
+24. Child manually presses Send Answer.
-24. Parent receives the answer in realtime.
+25. Parent receives the answer in realtime.
-25. Confirm History updates.
+26. Confirm History updates.
-26. In History, use `Use again` to load a previous question/options into Create.
+27. In History, use `Use again` to load a previous question/options into Create.
-27. In History, use `Save as template` to save a previous question/options for the Templates tab.
+28. In History, use `Save as template` to save a previous question/options for the Templates tab.

 ---